ON MOLLY'S FOREHEAD

 So if you're a guilty radical, should you seek liberation through sluttism?
 Acting out is risky!
 But sometimes, says Molly (with which mouth?) acting out works.

-I'm not sure why I painted Rio backwards--to make it dream-Rio, I think--or why the wood had to be cut in such strange shapes, or have holes in them.
+I'm not sure why I painted Rio backwards--to make it dream-Rio, I guess--or why the wood had to be cut in such strange shapes, or have holes in them.
 Except now they do echo that shock of a mouth opening in an unexpected place...

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books